DFA Tag Info

-The owner or other responsible person bringing any dog into a DFA must have a and tag issued by a participating Veterinarian for each dog.
-The Veterinarian will issue a permit for any dog when the dog's owner or other person responsible for the dog shows the following:
+The owner or other responsible person bringing any dog into a DFA must have DFA tag issued by a participating Veterinarian for each dog.
+The Veterinarian will issue a permit for any dog when the dog’s owner or other person responsible for the dog shows the following:

 1. The owner or other responsible person produces a current dog license issued by the City of Chicago, or proof that the dog has a current rabies vaccination.

 2. The owner must complete a Chicago Park District Dog Friendly Area Permit Application for each dog.
 The owner shall provide written proof acceptable to the Park District showing that a licensed veterinarian (or other authorized person) has performed a fecal test for parasites and vaccinated any dog entering a DFA for the following diseases: